 We also advise avoiding icon repetition.
 Instead of putting a “comment” or “attachment” icon in every row, you can display them only when relevant, or aggregate them visually in a way that doesn’t compete with core content.

-Use of white space and color
+Use white space and color

 When designers face a dense table, the instinct might be to shrink everything to fit more on screen.
 But cramming data together usually backfires, as users quickly get lost in a wall of text and numbers.